vespa-engine/blog/_posts/2023-12-08-turbocharge-rag-with-langchain-and-vespa-streaming-mode.md

 ### Connecting LangChain Retriever with Vespa for Context Retrieval from PDF Documents

-In this notebook, we seamlessly integrate a custom [LangChain](https://python.langchain.com/docs/get_started/introduction) [retriever](https://python.langchain.com/docs/modules/data_connection/) with a Vespa app, leveraging Vespa's streaming mode to extract meaningful context from PDF documents.
+In this blog post, we seamlessly integrate a custom [LangChain](https://python.langchain.com/docs/get_started/introduction) [retriever](https://python.langchain.com/docs/modules/data_connection/) with a Vespa app, leveraging Vespa's streaming mode to extract meaningful context from PDF documents.